appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Display-data-from-kafka.md

 <dd>

-If you are using a local server setup and want to make your WebSocket server public, you can consider platforms like [Ngrok](https://ngrok.com/docs#websockets), [Heroku](https://devcenter.heroku.com/articles/websockets), [DigitalOcean](https://www.digitalocean.com/community/tutorials/nodejs-server-sent-events-build-realtime-app), or [AWS EC2](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-overview.html).
+If you are using a local server setup and want to make your WebSocket server public, you can consider using platforms like [Ngrok](https://ngrok.com/docs#websockets), [Heroku](https://devcenter.heroku.com/articles/websockets), [DigitalOcean](https://www.digitalocean.com/community/tutorials/nodejs-server-sent-events-build-realtime-app), or [AWS EC2](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-overview.html).